Is Lisbon Safe for Solo Female Travelers? Safety Tips & Local Advice (2025)

 Pickpocket and Fraud

-- Picpockets works in busy areas such as Baxa, Alfama and tram routes (especially tram 28).
+- Picpockets works in busy areas such as Baxa, Alfama, and tram routes (especially tram 28).

 - Scammers can contact tourists with false petitions, symbols of overstind or street play.